ZOMIN28/DF_RAP/README.md

 ### 3、Dataset
 We have made the OSN transmission image dataset mentioned in this work publicly available.
-You can get it here [OSN-transmission mini CelebA](https://github.com/ZOMIN28/OSN-transmission_mini_CelebA).
+You can get it here [OSN-transmission mini CelebA](https://github.com/ZOMIN28/OSN-transmission_mini_CelebA), and put it in `data/` .

 ### 4、Test
 The figure below shows the defense effect of robust adversarial perturbations derived using PGD as the basic attack.